eclipse-tractusx/SSI-agent-lib/README.md

 ## Installation

-To install and use this lib , you have two options: building from source or using the pre-built package from Maven Central Repository (not implemented yet).
+To install and use this lib , you have two options: building from source or using the pre-built package from GitHub Maven Repository.
+Instructions for the current GitHub Maven Repository install are included in the [INSTALL.md](./INSTALL.md) covering both Maven and Gradle projects.

 ### Build from Source